Nissoh25/opencode-skillful/README.md

   - Useful for providing templates and examples to the AI
 - **Scripts** (`scripts/` directory): Executable scripts that perform actions
   - Shell scripts (.sh), Python scripts (.py), or other executables
-  - Executed via `skill_exec` with optional arguments
+  - Can be accessed via `skill_resource` for reading as files
-  - Useful for automation, code generation, or complex operations
+  - Useful for providing automation scripts, code generation, or templates

 ## Considerations